 Can I Sue My Ex for Pain and Suffering?

 You can sue your ex for pain and suffering if you are also the victim of physical abuse.
 Pain and suffering compensation can accompany another claim for domestic abuse.
-In addition, there are ways that you can sue your ex for intentional infliction of emotional distress or harassment.
+In addition, there are ways that you can sue your ex for intentional infliction of harassment.
 The standard for proving a civil tort case without physical injuries is high.
 However, if the right circumstances are present, you can sue your ex for pain and suffering as part of a domestic violence civil claim.

 Is Domestic Violence a Civil or Criminal Case in Nevada?